11 Reasons the USA & the World Will End Within the Next 100 Years

 If AI is the replacement for our brain, then robots are the brawn.
 When they both become generalized enough (meaning they can do a variety of tasks instead of just one or two), then job automation will result in the end of most jobs as we know them.

 Which jobs will be first?
-Well, I can see the computers are mastering language, so language based jobs are getting closer.
+Well, I can see that computers are mastering language, so language-based jobs are getting closer.
 Here’s a list if you prefer: https://www.theguardian.com/us-news/2017/jun/26/jobs-future-automation-robots-skills-creative-health

 But really, no job is safe.
 Even teaching, counseling, and art will be more efficient than people.
 And no, robots will fix robots, not people.